• Skip to primary navigation

 Average Cost of Tours in Costa Rica

-• Sunset sailing: $70-115 per person for a half day tour which includes lunch, snacks, drinks and snorkel equipment.
+• 4 hr sunset sailing: $75-115 per person including lunch, snacks, drinks and snorkel equipment.

 • Half day sport fishing: $500 including equipment, snacks (depending on type of boat)

-• Guided hike with transportation and guide: $59 per person depending on the destination.
+• Guided hike with transportation and guide: $75 per person

-• 2 hour surf lesson: $40-60 per person including board rental.
-A 24 hour rental costs around $25 without insurance.
+• 2 hour group surf lesson: $60 per person including board rental.

 • Horseback riding: $60-90 per person depending on the length and location.